Mandalorian2022/WordPress-vs.-Kali-Linux/README.md

 ## EXPLOITS

 1- Contact Form 7 < 5.3.2 - Unrestricted File Upload
-  This Vunlurblitiy allows the attacker to create and upload a file with filename containing double-extensions, sperated by a non-printable or special characters.
+  This vulnerability allows the attacker to create and upload a file with filename containing double-extensions, sperated by a non-printable or special characters.

   - Proof Of Concept:
   This plugin doesn't check for empty spaces therefore even if the required attachment file is .png or .jpg, we can simply add an extra extention to our exploit.php      file.